kylewuu/AiDrivingEnvironment/README.md

 The user can also choose Free Play mode, which will give the controls over from the AI to the user, and using WASD they can try out the environment themselves.

 ## Demo:
-A demo can be found at this [webpage created using React](https://kylewuu.github.io/driverAiDemo/)
+A demo and further explanations can be found [here](https://kylewuu.github.io/driverAiDemo/)

 ## Getting Started:
 Make sure you unzip the file before trying to run the program, otherwise you will just see a gray screen.